CZ-NIC/knot/doc/operation.rst

 DNSSEC delete algorithm
 =======================

-This is a way how to "disconnect" a signed zone from DNSSEC-aware parent zone.
+This is how to "disconnect" a signed zone from a DNSSEC-aware parent zone.
 More precisely, we tell the parent zone to remove our zone's DS record by publishing a special formatted CDNSKEY and CDS record.
 This is mostly useful if we want to turn off DNSSEC on our zone so it becomes insecure, but not bogus.